Updated: Nov 28, 2022

 The hardship deduction cannot be more than the amount of child care paid by the parent in the current situation.

 When it comes to child support orders, they can be changed if there is a change in conditions that affect the estimate.
-Much of the time, these orders are updated when a parent switches jobs and earns more or less money or when orders are changed so that the parents' timeshare differs from what was previously calculated for child support.
+Often, these orders are updated when a parent switches jobs and earns more or less money or when orders are changed so that the parents' timeshare differs from what was previously calculated for child support.

-1000Attorneys.com can refer you to a qualified Family Law Attorney for Child Custody and Other Family Law Cases.
-You can contact us via our 24/7 Live Chat or complete our submission form for a free initial consultation.
+1000Attorneys.com is a California Bar Association Certified Lawyer Referral Service that can refer you to a qualified Family Law Attorney for Child Custody and other Family Law Cases.
+You can contact us via our 24/7 Live Chat or complete our submission form for a FREE INITIAL CONSULTATION.